 you can climb the pyramids!

 watch out for the guards with mission guns, and prepare for the laser light show, scared the shit out of us half way up!

 I thought you weren't allowed to climb them??
-When I went there were certainly quite a few signs stating as much, and a few serious looking chaps with guns making sure you obeyed the signs. about 9 years agoAnswered by richard maddock via Travellr.com
+When I went there were certainly quite a few signs stating as much, and a few serious looking chaps with guns making sure you obeyed the signs. over 9 years agoAnswered by richard maddock via Travellr.com

 I would be really interested to visit places where the "rubbish people" live.
 The "rubbish people" are Christians in Egypt who are basically so descriminated against that they are forced to live in slum-like areas of the city and the only way they can afford to live is to gather and sort all of Cairos garbage for recycling and to find things to sell.
 Its really sad but it would be very interesting to visit the areas and see how they live.
 You can watch a documentary on them here:

 I havent been to Cairo and dont know how safe these areas are, though I think they might be reasonably safe.
 Also Id imagie they might be hard to find.
 If you go though let me know what its like, im really interested in the topic.

 Russell over 9 years ago

 rubbish people?......my friend Russell Christians in Egypt are richer than Muslims, the only reason why some Christians are voluntarily living there because they grow pigs and they use garbage to feed them!

 Visit the old Islamic cairo....and see how people are living there about 6 years agoAnswered by Hesham via WorldNomads.com